 Looking to hire a school counselor or find a new school counseling job yourself?
 ASCA is working with Teachers-Teachers.com to provide a job search resource to members.
 This free job search resource is targeted to education job seekers and recruiters.
 Set up your free account today.
 Or, look for job openings or post your job ads on the ASCA SCENE.

-Although ASCA recommends a 250-to-1 ratio of students to counselors, the national average is actually 471 for the 2010-2011 school year (the most recent year for which data are available).
+Although ASCA recommends a 250-to-1 ratio of students to counselors, the national average is actually 482-to-1 for the 2012-2013 school year (the most recent year for which data are available).
 See how the individual states stack up (states alphabetically or states from lowest to highest ratio).